Export with My Design System

 Intro

 We have already covered the scenario when a team uses an existing UI framework as Angular Material here: Export with Angular Material, but what if they don’t?
-What if they use their own Design System and component library? allows you to configure a Figma component as a ‘custom’ component so that the Figma component will be exported to Angular as an instance of your existing design library component.
+What if they use their own Design System and component library?
+Figmular allows you to configure a Figma component as a ‘custom’ component so that the Figma component will be exported to Angular as an instance of your existing design library component.
 No duplication, no plain HTML export, just production-ready usage of your component library.
 Let’s see how to achieve that!

 In general, the workflow can be described in the following steps: